2020PB/police-brutality/reports/Oregon.md

 These events occurred shortly before midnight on the night of July 22nd.

-tags: shoot, protestor, projectile, tear-gas, stun-grenade
+tags: shoot, protester, projectile, tear-gas, stun-grenade

 id: or-portland-137